 The Book Cellar is a community-based, independent bookstore in Chicago that has been around for over twenty years.
 It’s located in the heart of the Lincoln Park neighborhood, and it’s definitely worth a visit if you’re in the area.

-The Book Cellar has an extensive selection of both new and used books, and they also host a variety of events, including readings, signings, and discussions.
+The Book Cellar has an extensive selection of new and used books and hosts various events, including readings, signings, and discussions.
 There are so many genres of books at this beloved Lincoln Park institution that you will have to try not to find something to your liking.

 29. Try an Italian Beef Sandwich

-We’ve already dedicated a lot of time to Chicago’s food scene, but we aren’t done.
+We’ve already dedicated much time to Chicago’s food scene, but we aren’t done.
 We haven’t even talked about Italian beef yet!
-Italian beef is a sandwich originating from Chicago, made of thinly sliced roast beef simmered in a seasoned broth and served on an Italian roll or Italian-style bread.
+Italian beef is a sandwich from Chicago, made of thinly sliced roast beef simmered in a seasoned broth and served on an Italian roll or Italian-style bread.

 The sandwich’s creation is often attributed to Italian immigrants who settled in Chicago’s Little Italy in the early 1900s.
 Italian immigrants were known for bringing their culinary traditions with them when they settled in new areas, and the Italian beef sandwich is thought to be a product of this migration.